 Residents’ Association News

-Next members’ meeting: Wednesday 28 June 2023, 8 pm in the Jubilee Room, Trumpington Village Hall.
+The next members’ meeting is on Wednesday 29 May 2024, 8 pm in the Jubilee Room, Trumpington Village Hall.
 For more information about the meetings or membership, please contact members @trumpingtonresidentsassociation.org.
 To join the Association, complete the TRA Membership Form.

 Trumpington Food Hub